Sherww/POCG/README.md

 ## RQ2_Automatic_opti

-- This folder contains the code of RQ2 focuses on exploring methods to reduce human intervention in prompt optimization.
+- This folder contains the code of RQ2, which focuses on exploring methods to reduce human intervention in prompt optimization.

 ## RQ3_Evaluation

-- This folder contains the results of RQ3, and the cases analiysis in ccase study.
+- This folder contains the results of RQ3, and the examples analysis in the case study.

 ### Dependency
 - pip install torch